AnthonyOlijnyk/reservify/backend/README.md

 ## POST api/logout
 Removes the JWT from the cookies.

 The body of the request is expected to be empty.
-This only triggers a clearing of the cookes so the JWT gets removed.
+This only triggers a clearing of the cookies so the JWT gets removed.

 Will return
 ```